amannj/comtradeRggregator/README.md

 #### Arguments

--   `is.contained` - Check if a particular (set of) country/countries is
-    available for a particular data set; default is `NULL` which returns list of all countries available for a given data set.
+-   `is.contained` - Check if a particular country (set of countries) is available for a particular data set; default is `NULL` which returns list of all countries available for a given data set.